-Northern Outdoors Adventure Resort is the only adventure outfitter in Maine with its own brewery!
-After your day of fun and adventure, relax and enjoy specialty Maine beers on tap in the casual comfort of the Kennebec River Brewery, located in our main lodge.
-We launched our brewery in 1997 because several of our staff are microbrew connoisseurs and we had the perfect setting for production.
-Our handcrafted beers offer a unique (and tasty) addition to your adventure resort experience.
+Northern Outdoors Adventure Resort is the only rafting, snowmobiling lodge in Maine with its own brewery!
+After your day of fun and adventure, relax and enjoy craft Maine beers on tap in the casual comfort of the Kennebec River Brewery, located in our main lodge with a full restaurant serving breakfast, lunch and dinner.
+We launched our brewery in 1996 because a few of our river guides were beer fans crafting home brews, and we had the perfect setting for a microbrewery on site.
+Our handcrafted beers are extra tasty after a day rafting, hiking, ATVing or snowmobiling.

 The Kennebec River Brewery was rated one of America’s Coolest Breweries by Travel + Leisure and we’re a featured stop on the Maine Beer Trail, an easy-to-follow map from the Maine Brewers’ Guild that shows the way to more than 50 breweries around Maine.
 Follow the Maine Beer Trail and earn prizes and rewards!

 We work hard to craft the tastiest ales and lagers in the North Woods.
-Using the finest two-row malted barleys, premium imported and domestic hops, superior yeasts, and pure Kennebec Valley water, we have been handcrafting flavorful brews that dance on your tongue and please the beer-lover’s palate since 1997.
+We use two-row malted barleys, the majority of which are from local farms in Aroostook County and malted at Blue Ox Malt House in Lisbon Falls, Maine.
+We source premium imported and domestic hops, superior yeasts, and combine them with pure Kennebec Valley water to create flavorful, hand crafted brews that have been pleasing the beer-lover’s palate since 1996.

 A light-bodied, well-carbonated white ale brewed with Curacao bitter orange peel and coriander spice.
 Crafted in the style of the classic Belgian witbiers.
 A great summer thirst quencher!

-This straw-colored, easy-drinking ale is fermented with real honey and sweet orange peel.
+This straw-colored, easy-drinking ale is fermented with real honey.
 The rye malt imparts a somewhat dry finish that is balanced by the sweetness of the honey.

-A German-style schwarzbier, this is a smooth and creamy elixir with a rich roasted and chocolate flavor.
+A German-style “dunkel” or dark lager, this is a smooth and creamy elixir with a rich roasted and chocolate flavor.
 Goes down like silk!

 An incredibly smooth red ale with moderate bitterness up front, which gives way to a delightful malty finish.
 Brewed using five European malts and three varieties of domestic Northwest hops.